ElectricRCAircraftGuy/FatFs/README.md

-# FatFs - Generic FAT Filesystem Module
+# ChaN's "FatFs - Generic FAT Filesystem Module"

 I am _not_ the author of this!
 It comes from here: http://elm-chan.org/fsw/ff/00index_e.html.